ramesh22b/Projects_Ramesh/README.md

 No null values were found in any column after data transformation.

-#About the Data:
+# About the Data:
 This report explores a dataset on pest populations collected across various locations in India from 1959 to 2011

 # Data Exploration:
-Total Observations: 17636 (using SELECT COUNT(*) FROM PESTDATA;) Observation Years: 48 (using SELECT COUNT(DISTINCT(OBSERVATIONYEAR)) FROM PESTDATA;) Distinct Pest Names: Identified using SELECT DISTINCT(PESTNAME) FROM PESTDATA;
+1. Total Observations: 17636
+>. (using SELECT COUNT(*) FROM PESTDATA;)
+2. Observation Years: 48
+>. (using SELECT COUNT(DISTINCT(OBSERVATIONYEAR)) FROM PESTDATA;)
+3. Distinct Pest Names: Identified using
+>.
+SELECT DISTINCT(PESTNAME) FROM PESTDATA;
-Pest Species per Location: Determined using SELECT LOCATION, COUNT(PESTNAME) FROM PESTDATA GROUP BY LOCATION;
+4. Pest Species per Location: Determined using
+>.
+SELECT LOCATION, COUNT(PESTNAME) FROM PESTDATA GROUP BY LOCATION;

-Basic Descriptive Statistics:
+# Basic Descriptive Statistics:
-Total Records: 17636
-Locations/States: ANDHRA PRADESH, CHHATTISGARH, Himachal Pradesh, MANIPUR, ODISHA, PUNJAB Observation Years: 48
+1. Locations/States: ANDHRA PRADESH, CHHATTISGARH, Himachal Pradesh, MANIPUR, ODISHA, PUNJAB
+2. Observation Years: 48
-Seasons: MONSOON, WINTER, SUMMER, POST-MONSOON Temperature Summary by State: Provides Min/Max values for each state.
+3. Seasons: MONSOON, WINTER, SUMMER, POST-MONSOON
-Distribution of Pest Values by Location: Shows average pest value per location.

 # Questions for Further Analysis:
 Pest Value Variation Across Locations: How does average pest value vary across locations?